brettinternet/brettinternet.github.io/content/boundary/_index.md

 in our context API.
 Each action module is now a swappable backend that can be easily mocked in tests or refactored.

-Key principles for action modules that we've implemented with our large Elixir
+Key principles for action modules that we've implemented in our large Elixir
 monolith:

 - **Single Responsibility**: One action per module with self-referencing